OPEC, non-OPEC to look at extending oil-output cut by six months

 "Any country has the freedom to say whether they do or they don't support (an extension).
 Unless we have conformity with everybody, we cannot go ahead with the extension of the deal," Kuwaiti Oil Minister Essam al-Marzouq said, adding that he hoped a decision would come by the end of April.

-The oil ministerial committee "expressed its satisfaction with the progress made towards full conformity with the voluntary production adjustments and encouraged all participating countries to press on towards 100 percent conformity," the statement said.
+The oil ministerial committee "expressed its satisfaction with the progress made toward full conformity with the voluntary production adjustments and encouraged all participating countries to press on toward 100 percent conformity," the statement said.

 The December accord, aimed at supporting the oil market, has lifted crude to more than US$50 a barrel.
 But the price gain has encouraged U.S. shale oil producers, which are not part of the pact, to boost output.